Intro to Cypress Prework

 What are acceptance tests?

-In our User Stories lesson, we learned about describing user flows.
-We also learned about writing acceptance criteria.
 A user story describes the WHAT of a user flow: what is supposed to happen?
 Acceptance criteria describes the HOW of a user flow: how is that accomplished?
+Learn more about user stories here!

 Acceptance testing ensures that the acceptance criteria were successfully implemented.
 It doesn’t just manually call functions; it runs the actual application and walks through a user flow via the app UI.
 When we run acceptance tests, we use the client, and stub out (we’ll learn about this later) our network requests and other services.